IBM/kubecrd-vscode-extension/README.md

 ## Test

-You can try it out by creating a yaml file named e.g. test.eventing.yaml.
-Pressing Ctl + Space keys will display a pop-up menu for templates and suggestions.
+You can try it out by creating a yaml file named e.g. test.kn.yaml for KNative CRs.
+Pressing Ctl + Space keys will display a pop-up menu with available templates and suggestions.

 ## Uninstall